 Western Washington cities like Seattle and Tacoma are literally surrounded by water.
 There are ample opportunities to get out on boats, kayaks, paddle boards and more to enjoy the maritime culture and some of the finest scenery in the country.

 Once you’re up in the air, the flight is smooth and quieter than most people might expect.
 The parachute almost has a dampening effect on winds passing around you.
-Make sure to look around as views are really what parasailing is all about—you’ll see Mt.
-Rainier and the Olympics,... downtown Seattle (you can spot the Space Needle if you look closely and the day is clear), and wildlife far below you.
+Make sure to look around as views are really what parasailing is all about—you’ll probably see Mt.
+Rainier and the Olympics as well as wildlife far below you.
+Depending where you go, you might enjoy some city scenery too.
 Count on seeing lots of water birds, but also look for seals and maybe even a rare whale here and there if you’re flying between June and September.
 You won’t feel a lot of bumps or tugs.
 Flights are smooth and slow feeling, which helps even people a little nervous to try this out feel better.

 When your flight is over, you’ll gradually be towed back to the boat and onto the platform.
 Your feet will never touch the water and you won’t get wet at all.
 As you come in, you’ll land right on your feet and a staff member will unhook you from the harness.

 Pacific Parasail has both 600-foot and 1000-foot towlines and you can choose which you get when you book your flight.
-The 1000-foot line costs a little extra, but gets you up a little higher—the perfect option for people who want to add a little more adrenaline to the experience!
+The 1000-foot line costs a little extra, but gets you up higher—the perfect option for people who want to add a little more adrenaline to the... experience!